Emmaus High School: Football

 The Emmaus football team was co-champion of the Eastern Pennsylvania Conference (EPC) in 1981.
 In 2008, Emmaus running back C.J.
 Billera broke school football records for most all-time touchdowns and career scoring.
 In 2010, for the first time since the 1981 season, Emmaus won Pennsylvania's Class 4A EPC championship in football.
 During the 2010 season, Emmaus senior tailback Joe Williams broke three school football records: most yards in a single game (282), most touchdowns in a single game (six), and most points in a single game (36).
 In 2016, the Emmaus football team won the East Penn Conference South division championship.
-In 2021, class of 2024 quarterback Josiah Williams broke the school's record for most passing yards in a season with 1,893 yards.

 In February 2020, East Penn School District approved $1.7 million in spending to construct a new AstroTurf playing surface and end zone lettering on the Emmaus High School football field, located on the school campus.
 Under a 10-year promotional contract with Lehigh Valley Health Network, the school district is recouping $1.45 million in promotional fees associated with the field upgrades.
-The field also features a cannon that fires when Emmaus scores a touchdown.

-Multiple Emmaus High School football players have gone on to NFL careers, including two current NFL players, Philadelphia Eagles linebacker Kyzir White, and New Orleans Saints wide receiver Kevin White.
+Multiple Emmaus High School football players have gone on to NFL careers.

 Girls field hockey

 Emmaus High School girls field hockey team has consistently ranked among the best in the nation for decades.
-Emmaus has won the Pennsylvania state championship in girls field hockey thirteen times in the program's history.
+Emmaus has won the Pennsylvania state championship in girls field hockey 13 times in the program's history.
 As of 2022, Emmaus High School has won the PIAA District 11 girls field hockey championship in 34 consecutive seasons.
-In 2016, the national sports web site topofthecircle.com ranked Emmaus the best girls field hockey team in the nation for the fourth time in the program's history.
+In 2016, the national sports website topofthecircle.com ranked Emmaus the best girls field hockey team in the nation for the fourth time in the program's history.
 The Allentown Morning Call has called the program "an organized, multifaceted machine."
 In September 2015, Emmaus High School field hockey coach Sue Butz-Stavin set the national high school record for most victories by a girls field hockey coach when she recorded her 840th victory.
-In the 2021 season, Butz-Stavin recorded her 1000th win.
+In the 2021 season, she recorded her 1000th win.

 Ice hockey

 Emmaus High School is one of eleven Lehigh Valley-area high schools with an ice hockey team; the team is a member of the Lehigh Valley Scholastic Ice Hockey League.
+The team has won the LVSHL district championship twice.

 Rifle

-In the 2016-2017 winter sport season, the Emmaus rifle team went undefeated, capturing the regular season championship, defeating top rival East Stroudsburg High School South to win the playoff championship, and going on to place second in Pennsylvania states for the season.
+In the 2016-2017 winter sport season, the Emmaus rifle team went undefeated, capturing the regular season championship, defeating top rival East Stroudsburg High School South to win the playoff championship, and placing second in Pennsylvania states for the season.